astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 enable_d3: true
 ---

-> This post focuses on a theory behind diffusion models and core ideas of newest generative neural networks, which took Internet by storm in 2022.
+> In 2022, insanely beautiful and original images created with generative neural networks are taking the internet by storm.
+This post focuses on the theory behind diffusion models that underpin the core ideas of the latest generative AI.
 Brace yourself, this post is math-heavy and there are a lot of formulas ahead.

 ![Space Opera]({{'/assets/img/space-opera.png'|relative_url}})
 *In 2022 'Théâtre D’opéra Spatial', an artwork by Jason M. Allen with help of Midjourney took 1st place in the digital art competition at Colorado State Fair.
 This event sparked a backslash from artists, claiming that creative jobs are now not safe from machines and in danger of becoming obsolete.
 Here I chose this picture emerging from noise as a symbol of an upcoming age of art, created by artificial intelligence.*